raymondji/commitstack/README.md

 However, branches in Git don't inherently make sense as belonging to a "stack", i.e. where one branch is stacked on top of another branch.
 Branches in Git are just pointers to commits, so:
 - Multiple branches can point to the same commit
-- Branches don't inherently have a notion of parent branches or children branches
+- Branches don't inherently have a notion of parent branches or child branches

 Under the hood, `git stack` therefore walks the commit graph to infer stacking relationships between branches.
 Commits serve this purpose well because:
 - Each commit is a unique entity
-- Commits do inherently have a notion of parent commits and children commits
+- Commits do inherently have a notion of parent commits and child commits

 `git stack` uses the commit relationships to try and establish a total order between branches in a stack, i.e. where each branch `i` contains branch `i-1`.
 If such an order exists, the stack is valid.
-If such an order doesn't exist, the stack is invalid and `git stack` prints a helpful message so you can decide how to resolve the bad state.
+If such an order doesn't exist, the stack is invalid and `git stack` prints a helpful error message so you can resolve the bad state.

 ## Attribution